 The Nominations and Remuneration Committee also has responsibility for reviewing the composition of the Board to ensure that the Company has access to the most appropriate balance of skills, qualifications, experience, perspectives and background to effectively govern the Company.
-The Board has developed a Board skills matrix setting out the preferred mix of skills of the Board.
-The skills matrix is used to evaluate whether the collective skills and experience of the Directors meet Scales' requirements both currently and into the future.
-If the Board determines that new or additional skills are required, training is completed or a formal recruitment process is undertaken.

-The Board has determined that to operate effectively and to meet its responsibilities it requires competencies in disciplines including executive leadership and strategy, governance, agriculture, storage and logistics, finance and capital markets, risk and compliance, legal and regulatory, people, digital and technology, export, retail and doing business in China.
+Using the Board skills matrix the Board has determined that to operate effectively and to meet its responsibilities it requires competencies in disciplines including executive leadership and strategy, governance, agriculture, storage and logistics, finance and capital markets, risk and compliance, legal and regulatory, people, digital and technology, export, retail and doing business in China.
+The recent appointment of Nadine Tunley as a director brings specific experience in horticulture, international trade and governance.